How to get a visa for Australia

 How do I apply for an Australian visa?

-At the end of 2015, Australia stopped issuing visas on a face-to-face basis, so regardless of the reason for your visit, you will need to apply for eVisa Australia.
+At the end of 2015, Australia stopped issuing visas on a face-to-face basis, so regardless of the reason for your visit, you will need to apply for a visa for Australia.
 You can apply online through a specialist company such as Visagov.com, which will help with the documentation and will carry out for you the Australia travel visa application.

-All foreign nationals wishing to travel to Australia for any reason need to apply for a visa before entry.
-You cannot travel to the country without having an approved visa to travel to Australia, it is mandatory.
+All foreign nationals wishing to travel for any reason need to know how to get a visa for Australia before entering the country.
+You cannot travel to Australia without having an approved visa to travel to Australia, it is mandatory.

 The only citizens exempt from applying for a visa are citizens of New Zealand and certain cities of Papua New Guinea.

-Due to the large and varied number of visa types available to enter Australia, the requirements will vary depending on the subclass in which you apply.
-The general requirements to get an ETA Australia are:
+Due to the large and varied number of visa types available to enter Australia, the entry requirements for Australia will vary depending on the subclass in which you apply.
+The general Australia visa requirements are:

-More specifically, in addition to the above requirements, you will need to meet other specific requirements for each type of visa:
+More specifically, in addition to the above Australia visa requirements, you will need to meet other specific ones for each type of visa.

 Visitor visas